ComplexSecurity/knowledge-base/docs/programming/parse.md

-The [[jQuery]] parseHTML() function is used to parse a string of [[HTML]] into an array of [[Document Object Model|DOM]] nodes.
+The [jQuery](../programming/jquery.md) parseHTML() function is used to parse a string of [HTML](../web/html.md) into an array of [DOM](../web/dom.md) nodes.
 This function is particularly useful when you need to manipulate or examine HTML content provided as a string before inserting it into the document.

 parseHTML() takes a string of HTML and parses it into a collection of DOM nodes.
 This allows you to manipulate the nodes using jQuery methods before they are inserted into the DOM.